 Amount of test drug delivery:

-One milliliter per kilogram of the rat's body weight was the dosage quantity.
+1mL per kilogram of the rat's body weight was the dosage quantity.
 The amount of the test drug was determined by calculating the rat's body weight during the day of administration [12].

 Time of examination:

-Throughout the initial twenty-four hours and every day after that, for the entire period of fourteen days, each animal was monitored separately for at least once during the one, two, and four hours following the dosing.
+Throughout the initial twenty-four hours and every day after that, for the entire period of fourteen days, each animal was monitored separately at least once during the one, two, and four hours following the dosing.
 At a minimum of two times per day, all the animals were monitored in order to note any unusual behaviors or signs of illness [11,12].

 Responses noted during the acute toxicity studies: